 This challenge can help you increase intrinsic motivation:

 - Start by creating a table with three columns on a sheet of paper with the headings ‘lifestyle change’, ‘intrinsic’ and ‘extrinsic’.

-- Take a moment to think about a few of the key changes you have made or would like to make to your lifestyle.
-For example, cooking more at home, increasing your exercise, and reducing processed foods.
+- Take a moment to think about a few fundamental changes you have made or would like to make to your lifestyle.
+For example, cooking more at home, increasing exercise, and reducing processed foods.
 Write these down underneath the ‘lifestyle change’ column.

 - For each lifestyle change, write down your external or ‘extrinsic’ reasons for making this change.
 Next, think about how to turn this external reason into an internal or ‘intrinsic’ motivation.

 This is an example of what your table might look like: